snowdrop/opentracing-tracer/README.md

 By supplying a bean of `ReporterAppender` the user can add custom as many custom `Reporter` as needed without having the forgo the ability to configure the standard reportes via auto-configuration

+### Use OpenTracing's TracerResolver

+If the user want's to construct the Tracer using `TracerResolver.resolveTracer` the property `opentracing.jaeger.useTracerResolver` needs to be set to true (in addition of course to `opentracing.jaeger.enable` being set to true) In such a case none of this project's defaults are used and neither are the other configuration properties consulted.
+Check out the [documentation](https://github.com/jaegertracing/jaeger-client-java/blob/master/jaeger-core/README.md) of TracerResolver for details on what properties need to be set.
+Those properties mentioned in the documentation can be set using any method Spring Boot supports and are not limited to System Properties and Environment Variables that TraceResolver supports out of the box